 Now that you have an idea about what you can do with a YouTube channel, it's time to make some decisions before getting started on YouTube.

 Before starting a YouTube channel you need to decide on what niche you want to target.
-If you want your YouTube journey to be successful, it’s crucial to clearly decide from the start what is the purpose of your channel.

 The niche you'll be targeting is the foundation of a YouTube business.
 In order to feed the right video content to your audience, you must first know who is your audience.
 You can't just upload random videos and hope for the best.
 Every video has to have a purpose and an intent.